Vikasrd1511/Devops_projects/README.md

   }'
 ```

-It takes some time for the DNS change to reflect, try pasting the subdomain (`app.akhileshmishra.tech` in my case) in your browser after some time, it should show you the application.
+It takes some time for the DNS change to reflect, try pasting the subdomain (`app.vikasmishra.tech` in my case) in your browser after some time, it should show you the application.

 ---